jamespeaker/conditioning-GANs-with-brain-signals/README.md

 # Using EEG Signals to Condition Variants of GANs

 MSc Computer Science thesis.
-The aim is to create a model capable of generating an approximation of images seen by people.
-I attempt to replicate previous work (PeRCeiVe Lab) to condition variants of GANs with EEG brain signals.
+The aim is to create a model capable of generating an approximation of images seen by an individual.
+To do this, EEG brain signals are measured and embedded using an LSTM.
+Then, these embeddings are used to condition variants of GANs, with the hypothesis that the embeddings may provide the GAN with more visual information.
+This research follows previous work by PeRCeiVe Lab.

 ## Summary